Ricardo-Lewin/Ricardo-Lewin/README.md

 :brain: Loves to talk technology, education and mindset

-:open_book: Currently learning: Hashing and Log-In Authentication
+:open_book: Currently learning: Node and Express